-8.5.1.2 Cross Deck in Head sea and Following sea
+8.5.1.2 Buckling Strength Assessment of Cross Deck in Head Sea and Following Sea

-Where strength assessment is performed considering the load based on the equivalent design waves HM-1 and FM-1 in the maximum load condition, assessment of 8.6.2.1-1, Part 1 may not be carried out for plate panel on cross deck stiffened in transverse direction when the following is satisfied:
+Where strength assessment is performed considering the load based on the equivalent design waves HM-1 and FM-1 in the maximum load condition, assessment of 8.6.2.1-1, Part 1 may not be carried out for plate panel on cross deck stiffened in transverse direction when the following is satisfied (See Table 8.5.1-1).

-- (1) The stress in longitudinal direction on cross deck due to vertical bending moment is act on the narrow area enough compared to the length of cross deck in transverse direction. - (2) Thickness of cross deck adjacent to upper deck longitudinally stiffened is greater than 50% of thickness of the upper deck.
+- (1) The stress in longitudinal direction on cross deck due to vertical bending moment is act on the narrow area enough compared to the length of cross deck in transverse direction. - (2) Thickness of cross deck adjacent to upper deck longitudinally stiffened is greater than 50 % of thickness of the upper deck.